GHCharlesLau/AI-for-research-nexusAI/README.md

 ## Part I — Prompt- & Embedding-Based Methods

-Part I Presentation Recording

-The presentation recording for Part I (Prompt & Embedding) is available here: https://drive.google.com/file/d/1TGYBFzn8r9K5zAJ5JVqe4C5xfApNSNrR/view?usp=drive_link
+> The presentation recording for Part I (Prompt & Embedding) is available here: https://drive.google.com/file/d/1TGYBFzn8r9K5zAJ5JVqe4C5xfApNSNrR/view?usp=drive_link

 This section focuses on reproducing and extending the embedding-based and prompt-based approaches described in the original paper.